Lin-Manuel Miranda joins rally against Puerto Rico governor

 A leaked series of chat messages has compounded outrage over corruption.
 The messages show the governor and key aides mocking women, the disabled and Hurricane Maria victims.

-Miranda said “the alleged corruption” surrounding the governor “and Puerto Ricans are standing up against it.”
+Miranda said the alleged corruption surrounding the governor of the U.S. territory “is the last straw and Puerto Ricans are standing up against it.”

 Puerto Rico has been mired in crises, still struggling with debt and the aftermath of the 2017 hurricane that collapsed the country’s electrical system and left thousands dead.